iah2124/p8105_hw2_iah2124redo/p8105_hw2_iah2124redo.md

 ## $ Wrappers             <dbl> 1162, 874, 2032, 1971, 753, 1144, 692, 3015, 1988…
 ## $ Sports.Balls         <int> 7, 5, 6, 6, 7, 5, 3, 6, 6, 7, 6, 8, 6, 6, 6, 6, 5…
 ```

+In this combined data set containing data from Mr. Trash Wheel,
+Professor Trash Wheel, and Gwynnda Trash Wheel sets, there are 1032
+total observations.
+Key variables in this data set are which trash wheel
+the data comes from, month, year, the weight (in tons), date of trash
+collection, and cigarette butts collected.
+The total weight of trash
+collected by Professor Trash Wheel is 246.72tons.
+The total number of
+cigarette butts collected by Gwynnda in June of 2022 was 18120.
+This
+combined data set shows key information on how much trash is collected
+by each wheel, type of trash, and when it was collected.